-Assistant Vice President for Native American Initiatives
+Senior Director of Development for Native American Initiatives

-As Assistant Vice President for Native American Initiatives, Ron plans to help NAU strengthen its tribal partnerships “to become the nation’s leading university serving Native Americans.”
+As Senior Director of Development for Native American Initiatives, Ron plans to help NAU strengthen its tribal partnerships “to become the nation’s leading university serving Native Americans.”
 Formerly, Ron served as District Director & Intergovernmental Relations for Congresswoman Ann Kirkpatrick in Arizona’s First Congressional District.
 Ron led a congressional staff located in seven district offices to provide constituent services, district-specific policy priorities and policy recommendations.
 For 8 years, Ron was owner and president of Native Policy Group, an independent political consulting firm that advocated for Arizona public schools located on Indian reservations, tribal colleges and universities, telecommunications and healthcare.
 Ron also served 6 years as Executive Director of the Arizona Commission of Indian Affairs to help the State of Arizona build better communications and relations with Arizona’s 22 Indian tribes/nations.
 Ron has 19 years of experience in public affairs, government and tribal relations, public policy and administration.
 Ron holds a BS from Arizona State University and an MPA from Northern Arizona University.
 He also served two-terms as Chairman of the Native American Advisory Board to NAU Presidents Cheng and John Haeger.
 Ron is Dine’ from the Navajo Nation and resides in Flagstaff with his family.

 Ora Marek-Martinez, Ph.D.